If your Knotless braids are old and you’re wondering how to refresh them and make them look new again, this is for you.

 This is to ensure that any extra hair that was used while the braids were originally done will be included in the process.

 The shine n jam gives you a proper hold.

 A crotchet needle is then used and the braid is looped back into the section 2 times.

 The same process is done to all the individually braided sections.

-For the finishing touch, mousse is used to give the braids a shine and edge control to lay your edges.
+For the finishing touch, the braids are dipped in hot water boiled in a kettle and mousse is used to give the braids a shine and tame any flyaways while edge control to lay your edges.

 For a detailed visual, watch the featured video on this post from the amazing @ijelalacrotchet.